Kra languages: Names

 The name Kra comes from the word /*kra/^{C} "human" as reconstructed by Ostapirat (2000), which appears in various Kra languages as kra, ka, fa or ha.
 Benedict (1942) used the term Kadai for the Kra and Hlai languages grouped together and the term Kra-Dai is proposed by Ostapirat (2000).

-The Kra branch was first identified as a unified group of languages by Liang (1990), who called it the Geyang 仡央 languages.
-Geyang 仡央 is a portmanteau of the first syllable of Ge- in Gelao and the last syllable of -yang in Buyang.
+The Kra branch was first identified as a unified group of languages by Liang (1990), who called it the Geyang (仡央) languages.
+Geyang is a portmanteau of the first syllable of Ge- in Gelao and the last syllable of -yang in Buyang.
 The name Kra was proposed by Ostapirat (2000) and is the term usually used by scholars outside China, whereas Geyang is the name currently used in China.

 Significance

 Several Kra languages have regionally unusual consonant clusters and sesquisyllabic or disyllabic words, whereas other Kra–Dai languages tend to have only single syllables.
 The disyllables in Buyang have been used by Sagart (2004) to support the view that the Kra-Dai languages are a subgroup within the Austronesian family.
 Unlike the Tai and Kam–Sui languages, most Kra languages, including Gelao and Buyang, have preserved the proto-Kra–Dai numerical systems.
 The only other Kra–Dai branch that preserves this is Hlai.
 Most other Kra–Dai languages adopted Chinese numerals over 1000 years ago.

 As noted by Jerold A. Edmondson, the Kra languages contain words in metalworking, handicrafts and agriculture that are not attested in any other Kra–Dai language.
 This suggests that the Kra peoples may have developed or borrowed many technological innovations independently of the Tai and Kam-Sui peoples.

+According to Ostapirat (2026), Kra displays contact influence with Hmong-Mien and Austroasiatic, displaying lexical similarities with Khmuic in particular.